-CIER is the only national, First Nation-directed environmental non-profit organization with charitable status.
-We operate in a virtual environment and our staff works with our clients to develop and implement sustainable solutions to proactively address environmental issues affecting First Nations lands.
-We approach all our efforts using an integrated approach that combines multiple perspectives and fosters collaborative relationships.
-CIER's work focuses upon meeting First Nation needs, as they define them, and by sharing the tools and solutions we work with First Nations to take action to solve the environmental problems that affect their lands and waters.
+CIER is the only national, First Nation-directed environmental non-profit organisation with charitable status.
+We operate a virtual office space and our staff works with our clients to develop and implement sustainable solutions to proactively address environmental issues affecting First Nations lands.
+We approach all of our efforts using an integrated approach that combines multiple perspectives and fosters collaborative relationships.
+CIER’s work focuses upon meeting First Nation needs, as they define them, and by sharing the tools and solutions we work with First Nations to take action to solve the environmental problems that affect their lands and waters.

 Why 'Indigenous' in Centre for Indigenous Environmental Resources?
 Quite simply, though 'Aboriginal' is used in Canada to collectively refer to the First Nations, Métis and Inuit, our founders wanted to recognize that 'Indigenous' (meaning native to place) best reflected where and with whom we work.
 Throughout our work we use the term Indigenous, First Nation, Metis, Inuit and Aboriginal,